 1. Find the Right Franchise for You

 There are over 800,000 franchise locations in the United States, according to the International Franchise Association.
-They cover everything from restaurants to gyms to cleaning services.
-Find something that resonates with your interests, expertise, and budget.
+They range from restaurants to gyms to cleaning services, making starting this as a side business more accessible than ever.

 2. Understand the Costs and Legal Details